Latest Press Release

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for the U.S. Increased in September
+The Conference Board Leading Economic Index® (LEI) for the U.S. was Unchanged in January

 About The Conference Board Leading Economic Index® (LEI) for the U.S.